aishieee/p5-heritage-housing/README.md

 #### Type of ML Task:

-This is a supervised regression task because the **target variable `SalePrice`** is continuous and the model learns patterns from labelled hitorical data.
+This is a supervised regression task because the **target variable `SalePrice`** is continuous and the model learns patterns from labelled historical data.

 #### Variables